 A podcast is a multimedia format consisting of a collection of voice-based digital files.
 It’s a neologism derived from “broadcast” and “pod,” and many people associate it with the iPod’s rise to popularity—and for good reason.

-Ten years after the internet radio was created, the podcasting you know today came into existence.
+Ten years after the internet radio was created, the podcasting you know today emerged.
 Before the introduction of a modern podcasting media network, podcasts were known as “audio blogs.”
 These audio blogs served as a groundbreaking means for individuals to distribute their voices over the internet by enabling them to capture, upload, and distribute content.
-In the early 2000s, audio blogging was founded by David Winer and Christopher Lydon and was distinguished from both broadcast and internet radio in various ways.
+In the early 2000s, David Winer and Christopher Lydon launched audio blogging.
+They distinguished this practice from both broadcast and internet radio in various ways.

-Primarily, podcasting favors niche listeners and unique interest material, much like cable television and blogging.
-Aside from that, podcasts allow producers to make edits or incorporate sound effects in advance, whereas live radio does not.
+Primarily, podcasting favors niche listeners with unique material, much like cable television and blogging.
+Aside from that, podcasts allow producers to make edits or incorporate sound effects in advance.
+Live radio does not offer the same possibilities.
 In other words, podcasts are a more curated form of radio broadcasting.

 The “Podcast” Boom

-Fast forward to 2016, where over a billion people are downloading podcasts each month, and is this now considered one of the fastest-growing media on the planet.
-It had grown from simple audio recordings to audio files with special effects and storytelling techniques to spread knowledge and entertainment to various listeners.
-The low production costs of podcasting also inspired other content creators to venture into it.
+Fast forward to 2022, when over a billion people are downloading podcasts each month, and this is now considered one of the fastest-growing media on the planet.
+It has grown from simple audio recordings to audio files that rely on special effects and storytelling techniques to spread knowledge and entertainment to various listeners.
+The low production costs of podcasting have also inspired other content creators to venture into it.

 It is now feasible for small businesses to start their own podcast because of recent advancements and easier accessibility.
-By 2024, it is estimated that there will be 100 million podcast listeners in the United States alone.
+By 2024, industry experts estimate that there will be 100 million podcast listeners in the United States alone.
 As you can see, this great interest in the medium signifies an imminent change: the era of podcasting is becoming prominent.

 More platforms have also entered the picture.
-Spotify had been competing with Apple and was in a position to surpass the latter by 2021.
+Spotify has been competing with Apple for years now and came close to surpassing Apple in 2021.
 The Swedish streaming service took a series of strategic steps to become one of the leading podcasting platforms today.

 Early pioneers of podcasting were enthusiastic about giving independent creators the ability to break free of traditional media boundaries.
-The industry is now following in the footsteps of film and television streaming, with the number of popular podcasts vying for distribution, reach, and growth.
+The industry is now following in the footsteps of film and television streaming.
+A number of popular podcasts are vying for distribution, reach, and growth.

 The Future Of Podcasts

-Podcasting is on the verge of being subsumed by larger companies, just as with previous mediums.
-Nevertheless, this is merely the beginning.
+This is merely the beginning for podcasting.
 Podcast analytics have caught up to corporate needs, enabling enterprises to see who has listened to their content and the total amount of time spent on it.
 Hence, starting a podcast is now considered a great way for businesses to foster brand recognition and customer engagement.